Safe in Hell: Reception

-At the time of its release, Safe in Hell was publicized as being "Not for Children".
-Time magazine gave the film a mixed review, commenting: "Safe in Hell is crude, trite, sporadically exciting."
-The Pittsburgh Post-Gazette derided the film as illogical and unintentionally humorous: "Miss Mackaill is too good for the likes of her role while the villains are acted with self-conscious bestiality and amusing indifference."
-It called McKinney's performance "the best thing in the picture."
-Variety found the film's storyline implausible as well and its overall tone excessively dark.
-In its review, Variety also noted that McKinney and Muse's performances provided the few bright spots in an otherwise "depressing" production:
+Time was less harsh in its assessment of the film than Variety, but the weekly in its December 28, 1931 edition calls it "crude, trite, sporadically exciting."
+The Pittsburgh Post-Gazette disparaged the film in its February 1, 1932 issue, characterizing its plot as illogical and its presentation unintentionally humorous: "Miss Mackaill is too good for the likes of her role while the villains are acted with self-conscious bestiality and amusing indifference."
+The newspaper then states that McKinney's performance is "the best thing in the picture."

 Preservation

 A copy of Safe in Hell is held in the Library of Congress collection.
-Warner Archive released it on DVD on November 8, 2011, and it occasionally airs on Turner Classic Movies.